A barbarian in Europe

 It also presents over 30 objects preserved at the Mucem.

-After its season at the Mucem in Marseille, the exhibition will then be presented at the IVAM (Institut Valencià d'Art Modern) in Valencia (from 8 October 2019 until 16 February 2020) and the Musée d'ethnographie de Genève (from 8 May 2020 until 3 January 2021).
+After its season at the Mucem in Marseille, the exhibition will then be presented at the IVAM (Institut Valencià d'Art Modern) in Valencia (from 8 October 2019 until 16 February 2020) and the Musée d'ethnographie de Genève (from 8 September 2020 ).

 —Curation: Baptiste Brun Lecturer in history of contemporary art at Université Rennes 2,